jiangaoMartin/F21CA-Games3-Minecraft-Murder-Mystery/README.md

 | David     | Victim (NPC)     | Abusive officer involved in drug trafficking |
 | Christopher | Player Character | The Captain and game’s detective |

+## Prompt Files

+Character prompts used to configure the three main NPCs (Michael, Sophia, and Emily) are included in the `prompts/` folder.
+These files define each character's background and behavior for LLM-based dialogue.

 ## Getting Started

 > Requirements: **Minecraft Java Edition 1.20.4**, **Fabric mod loader**, and access to **Azure OpenAI** APIs.